tanishavyass22/spam-message-detection/README.md

 # Requirements
 To run the classifier and the user interface, the following dependencies are required:

-Python 3.x
+Python 3.x,
-Jupyter Notebook
+Jupyter Notebook.
-Streamlit
+Streamlit,
-Scikit-learn
+Scikit-learn,
-Pandas
+Pandas,
-NumPy
+NumPy,
-Nltk
+Nltk,
 Install the dependencies using pip:
 # pip install jupyter streamlit scikit-learn pandas numpy nltk